LyricLy/cg-site/mds/info.md

 Each round has a creation phase, a guessing phase, and, eventually, a winner!

 ### Creation Phase
-A task gets written up on the [website](/), and announced in the `#new-rounds` channel on Discord.
+A task gets written up on the [website](/), and announced in the `#event-announcements` channel on Discord.
 Usually it's something simple like "take a picture".
 The specifics of what you are to submit will be described.

 __If you feel like participating, follow the instructions and make what the specification calls for.__
 Submit it to the site by signing in and uploading the file(s).